Skip to main content

 MS Switch Access Policies (802.1X)

-This article outlines what options are available for access policies, how to configure access policies in Dashboard, and configuration requirements for RADIUS servers.
+This article outlines options available for access policies, how to configure access policies in the Meraki dashboard, and the configuration requirements for RADIUS servers.

 Host Modes